 It includes 6 quick-change sewing feet, with buttonhole, zipper, narrow hemmer, blind stitch, zigzag and button sewing.

-Automatic buttonholer and an automatic needle threader along with built-in thread cutter make sewing a piece of cake.
+Automatic buttonholer and an automatic needle threader along with a built-in thread cutter make sewing a piece of cake.
 It’s perfect for every beginner and a ten-year-old will perform magic on it.

 About quality we needn’t discuss, it’s Brother we’re talking about.
 I’ll just mention that you’ll get a 25-year warranty!